JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.1/Notes.md

 ## Encryption
 Encryption is encoding data to make it harder to understand by anyone other than the intended recipient.
 When storing or sending **plain-text** (unscrambled) data it is encrypted into **cypher-text** and decrypted to be viewed again.
 Encryption keeps information secure and unreadable.

 Keys are typically 256 bits long, and with current computers would take lifetimes to brute force.
-Know as computational security, encryption relies on ciphers not being breakable in a reasonable amount of time - .
-The strength of security also depends on keeping the key safe in key echnage and the encryption algorithm.
+Know as computational security, encryption relies on intractable algorithms - not being breakable in a reasonable amount of time without a key.
+The strength of security also depends on keeping the key safe in key exchange and the encryption algorithm.

 Both ways a key is used for the algorithm to work.
 In **symmetric** encryption the same key is used for encryption and decryption.
 The key needs to remain private and must be already know by the sender and receiver, or secretly shared through a key exchange.